Chooyoungjun/mge51101-20196018/deepfakedetection/README.md

 (Figure 1 MTCNN 3 key methods with pyramid input)

 In the Face extraction algorithm Section, we make this algorithm to extract face image from video.
 MTCNN can extract face 95%, so we need to consider the error situations.
+In figure 2, this algorithm considers about error so we can get input data.
+Basically, we use CV2 video capture functions for capturing image.
+MTCNN detects Face from captured image.
+If we detect 10 images, these become input data(10,256,256,3).

 <img src="./image/Faceextractiondetail.png" width="50%" height="50%" style="float:left">

 (Figure 2 Face extraction algorithm)

-In the One Image fake detection Algorithm,
+In the One Image fake detection Algorithm, to analyze face data for detecting fake or not like figure 3.
+We apply inception, Batch normalization , Maxpooling.
+Before connecting to FC layer.
+Lastly, we reduce nodes to concatenate 10 images data and voice data.

 <img src="./image/oneimageAlgorithm.png" width="50%" height="50%" style="float:left">